lealbaugh/10print/Readme.md

 Making a vectory version of 10PRINT for printing on fabrics.
+See [instamatique.com/blog/10-printing-some-fabric/](http://instamatique.com/blog/10-printing-some-fabric/) for background and output.